prmrdl/XenGuide/sites/prototype/content/Ocean/portsearch.md

 ## Search Results

-The results of a port-to-port search will return a market rate based on the rate data available to Xeneta.
+The results of a port-to-port search will return a market rate for shipping your selected container type between your chosen locations based on the rate data available to Xeneta.

 Search results include the spot rate, the price change since a week ago, the applied THC methodology, and a link to the [Trends graph]({{< ref "/Ocean/graphs.md#trends-graph" >}}) associated with the ports in the search.

 Xeneta can return a number of results based on the availability of rate data for a particular port-port pair.
 The results fall into the following categories: